mph-/lcapy/doc/problems.rst

 schtex
 ------

-If `schtex` crashes, rerun it with the `-pdb` option.
+If `schtex` crashes, rerun it with the `--pdb` option.
 This will enter the Python debugger when an unhandled exception is raised.

 pdb method